renovate-tests/karhu/README.md

 #### formatters

 Formatters transform the logged data into something that can be output.
-Typically that means strings, but anything accepted by the `outputImpl` of the config can be used.
+Typically that means strings, but anything accepted by the `transports` of the config can be used.

 The default config includes formatters for `text` and `json`.